 Geneva - Ace Hardware (617 W. State St. 630-208-6600) will receive fluorescent tubes, and LED bulbs for free from residents.
-This is the drop-off location for the Kane County Fluorescent Tube Recycling Pilot Program.
-The pilot program started December 1, 2015 and is continuing until further notice.
+This is the drop-off location for the Kane County Fluorescent Tube Recycling Program.
+The program started December 1, 2015.

 Northern six townships - Hazardous Waste home collection will receive fluorescent tubes for free from residents.
 Read more about curbside collection.